IBM/ode/README.md

 You need to set LD_LIBRARY_PATH to the directory where the library lib0500.so can be found (e.g. export LD_LIBRARY_PATH=${HOME}/eclipse-workspace/ode/ODE/inst.images/x86_linux_2/bin/:$LD_LIBRARY_PATH )

 This package includes assistance for bootstrapping for x86_linux_2 in directory 'bootstrap'; there is a script bin/bootstrap_linux which should bootstrap for linux on other processor architectures.
+This script has been tested on Fedora 38 and RHEL8, both on x86_64.

 A prebuilt ODE for x86_linux_2 is also supplied.
 The files under inst.images/x86_linux_2.fedora38 were built by Fedora 38, and the